Skip over main navigation

 Following approval, you will be informed by a telephone call that you are now available to be considered for any potential match with a child.
 This is then followed up in writing.

-If the adoption panel’s recommendation to the agency is not to approve your application, then you, as applicants, will be told this at the panel meeting or by telephone on the same day and informed by the panel advisor of the representation procedure.
+If the Adoption Panel’s recommendation to the agency is not to approve your application, then you, as applicants, will be told this at the panel meeting or by telephone on the same day and informed by the panel advisor of the representation procedure.
 This is then followed up in writing.

 If this is the case you will also be advised that you have the option to have your case referred for consideration by an Independent Review Mechanism (IRM).
 You will have 40 days to decide whether or not you wish to use the IRM route.

-If you, as an applicant, decide to make a representation to the agency, they have 40 days to do so from the time they receive written notification of the recommendation of the adoption panel.
+If you, as an applicant, decide to make a representation to the agency, they have 40 days to do so from the time they receive written notification of the recommendation of the Adoption Panel.

 Following this period of time, the Agency Decision Maker may either uphold the panel’s original recommendation, decide to approve you, the applicant, or refer the matter back to the next available adoption panel for further consideration.